ePages-de/restdocs-wiremock/README.md

 ### Configuring your test to use the WireMock stubs

-Here is an excerpt of the sample test from the restdocs-client project to illustrate the usage.
+Here is an excerpt of the sample test from a restdocs client project to illustrate the usage.

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)